Learning is a Social Process

-“Why Do We Need Classroom Furniture?” is a new workshop under development that will investigate furniture for learning and teaching, giving delegates the opportunity to investigate the issues around current arrangements and to collaborate in the design of new furniture for students.
+“Why Do We Need Furniture in Learning Spaces?” is a new workshop that will investigate furniture for learning and teaching, giving delegates the opportunity to investigate the issues around current arrangements and to collaborate in the design of new furniture for students.
 It will run on May 15th 2019 as an option for delegates before the Learning Environment Conference 2019.
 “Why Do We Need Furniture in Learning Spaces?”

 These sessions are aimed at architects, academics, estates professionals, designers and furniture manufacturers.
 Watch this space or get in touch if you would like to know more.